HuygensING/translatin-manif/README.md

 text-fabric | tf | 68
 text+annotations | json | 323

+The source data is stored on [Surfdrive](https://surfdrive.surf.nl/index.php/apps/files/?dir=/Translatin-Manif&fileid=16987491959)

+There you find folders called `levering-1`, `levering-2` and `levering-3`
+`organized`.
+They used to resided in a non-version-controlled directory `local` at the toplevel of this repo.
+And there is a folder `organized` too, which used to reside in this repo, but not version-controlled.

 In [trans](docs/trans.md) we describe how to get the full data and produce a publishable subset of it.